Three ways to beat house deposit blues

 1. Sure but steady: Save a 20% deposit

-Based on the current national median home value of $575,000, you could need $115,000 for a 20% deposit.
-It’s no small target but the upside of a decent down payment is that you’ll avoid lenders mortgage insurance (LMI), which can run into tens of thousands of dollars (more on this later).
+Based on the current national median home value of $575,000, you could need $115,000 for a 20% house deposit.
+It's no small target but the upside of a decent down payment is that you'll avoid lenders mortgage insurance (LMI), which can run into tens of thousands of dollars (more on this later).

 ME Bank home loans head Patrick Nolan says there is no magic bullet for building a healthy deposit.
 Rather it's about starting a savings habit early and sticking to it.

 Set a target so you have something to work towards and, instead of waiting to save cash left over after each pay day, Nolan suggests setting up an automatic transfer that regularly sweeps cash from your transaction account to a dedicated savings account.